-Chaired by senior Financial Times journalists, the FT Investment Management Summit will gather the world's leading institutional investors, economists and asset managers to look beyond the short-term indicators, examining the stability of the growth momentum, and the opportunities and risks that lie beneath.
+Chaired by senior Financial Times journalists, the FT Investment Management Summit connects the world's leading institutional investors, economists and asset managers to discuss the outlook, looking beyond the short-term indicators, examining the stability of the growth momentum, and the opportunities and risks ahead.

 FT Investment Management Summit